TrueFiEng/useDApp/docs/source/core.rst

 Makes multiple call to a specific contracts and returns values.
 Hook will cause component to refesh when values change.

 Calls will be combined into a single multicall across all uses of *useChainCall* and *useChainCalls*.
-It is recommended to use `useContractCall`_ where applicable instead of this methods.
+It is recommended to use `useContractCall`_ where applicable instead of this method.

 *Parameters*